xpack-dev-tools/ninja-build-xpack/README-BUILD.md

   [xPack Ninja Build fork](https://github.com/xpack-dev-tools/ninja-build-xpack)
 - `https://github.com/xpack-dev-tools/build-helper` - the URL of the
   xPack build helper, used as the `scripts/helper` submodule.
+- `https://github.com/ninja-build/ninja` - the URL of the original Ninja repo

 ### Branches